-We therefore set out to investigate the association of AD with CVDs and related risk factors using three different datasets: (1) the prospective AOK PLUS cohort of adult German National Health Insurance beneficiaries (n=1.2 Mio) with aggregated socioeconomic data and disease information from ICD-10 codes, (2) the adult KORA F4 population-based cohort (n=2990) comprehensively characterized for allergic, inflammatory and cardiometabolic phenotypes, and (3) the GINIplus and LISAplus birth cohorts (n=2286) with follow-up data into adolescence with a focus on environmental factors influencing allergic and metabolic phenotypes.
-Furthermore, in order to identify possible pathways, we investigated metabolomics profiles in KORA F4 for changes related to AD, and examined established risk loci for cardiovascular traits in 10,788 AD cases and 30,047 controls.
+We therefore set out to investigate the association of AD with cardiovascular diseases (CVDs) and related risk factors using three different datasets: (i) the prospective AOK PLUS cohort of adult German National Health Insurance beneficiaries (n = 1.2 Mio) with aggregated socioeconomic data and disease information from International Statistical Classification of Diseases, Tenth Revision (ICD-10) codes, (ii) the adult Cooperative Health Research in the Region of Augsburg (KORA) F4 population-based cohort (n = 2,990) comprehensively characterized for allergic, inflammatory, and cardiometabolic phenotypes, and (iii) the GINIplus and LISAplus birth cohorts (n = 2,286) with follow-up data into adolescence with a focus on environmental factors influencing allergic and metabolic phenotypes.
+Furthermore, to identify possible pathways, we investigated metabolomic profiles in KORA F4 for changes related to AD, and examined established risk loci for cardiovascular traits in 10,788 AD cases and 30,047 controls.